-“This man welcomes sinners and eats with them” (Luke 15:2) – this was one of the accusations frequently tossed around by the Pharisees during Jesus’ public ministry.
-Although they did not realise it, the truth hidden in the message which they were using to try and denigrate Him was in fact the best news humans ever received: a God who did not avoid sinners, but sought them, healed them, forgave them and gave them the opportunity to start over.
+“This man welcomes sinners and eats with them” (Luke 15:2)—this was one of the accusations frequently tossed around by the Pharisees during Jesus’ public ministry.
+Although they did not realise it, the truth hidden in the message which they were using to try to denigrate Him was, in fact, the best news humans have ever received: a God who did not avoid sinners, but sought them, healed them, forgave them and gave them the opportunity to start over.

 Jesus was a guest in Zacchaeus’ house, someone who was considered very sinful by his fellow citizens because he was in charge of the publicans, notorious for corruption.
 This was not a mere courtesy visit.
-“Today salvation has come to this house” (Luke 19:9), declared Jesus, thus confirming that there is hope for any sinner, if they accept Jesus in their heart and home.
+“Today salvation has come to this house” (Luke 19:9), declared Jesus, thus confirming that there is hope for any sinner if they accept Jesus into their heart and home.
 Among His twelve disciples, Jesus also called a publican.
-He forgave the sins of the woman caught in adultery and stopped for a discussion of eternal impact at the well where a Samaritan woman was – one who was no paragon of virtue.
+He forgave the sins of the woman caught in adultery, and stopped at the well for a discussion of eternal impact with a Samaritan woman—one who was no paragon of virtue.

 “For the Son of Man came to seek and to save the lost” (Luke 19:10) and none of the lives who let themselves be touched by Him ever stayed the same.